darrenfishell/darrenfishell.github.io/_posts/2018-09-25-How-to-get-started-on-data-journalism-without-coding.md

 _This is the first in a series of posts covering the basics of what I've learned, with tools that require little -- if any -- any coding._

-My career took a turn about four years ago, when I started studying data journalism.
+My career took a turn about six years ago, when I started studying data journalism.
 I've been learning on the job since.

 As I've gotten better at data reporting, I've gotten more comfortable addressing this key question: "Are there data that might tell part of this story?"